Overnight Dog Sled Adventure--Drive Your Own Dog Team!

 glove liners or thin fleece gloves (2 or 3 pairs)

-one set long underwear (tops and bottoms)
+one set of long underwear

 warm fleece hat and neck warmer